francescobarbera/better-runner/README.md

 ## Usage

-To run the project, use the following command:
+To run the project, rename the `src/index.example.ts` into `index.ts` and then use the following command:

 ```sh
 yarn build